 - As identified in the List of Reasonably Foreseeable Future Actions (Appendix C of the Supplemental EA), establishment of new active transportation corridors outside of the API would spread out regional active transportation more evenly.
-However, existing bikeways and walkways within the API, particularly those designated as Major City Bikeways and City Walkways, would continue to fulfill prominent roles in the local and regional network due to future population and employment growth in Lloyd and Eliot Neighborhood and given the API's proximity to Portland's Central Core. - The conditions for walking in the area would benefit from improved sidewalk connections and pedestrian crossings, coupled with a reduction in intersection complexity.
+However, existing bikeways and walkways within the API, particularly those designated as Major City Bikeways and City Walkways, would continue to fulfill prominent roles in the local and regional network due to future population and employment growth in Lloyd and Eliot Neighborhoods and given the API's proximity to Portland's Central Core. - The conditions for walking in the area would benefit from the addition of new pedestrian connections (Clackamas Crossing), improved sidewalk connections and pedestrian crossings, coupled with a reduction in intersection complexity.
 Increased walking activity would support local and regional pedestrian mode share goals.
-These improvements would occur along with slightly increased grades and the loss of two crosswalk street crossings andoutweigh the adverse effects of those changes. - Because people walking and bicycling are sensitive to conditions on a more granular scale, the active transportation network's functionality and attractiveness would largely depend on design details, which are less defined at this level of analysis.
+These improvements would occur along with slightly increased grades and the loss of two crosswalk street crossings and outweigh the adverse effects of those changes. - Because people walking and bicycling are sensitive to conditions on a more granular scale, the active transportation network's functionality and attractiveness would largely depend on design details, which are less defined at this level of analysis.
 Route directness, level of stress and risk, grades, delay, and other factors would collectively inform the user's perception.